-Figure 1.
-Application of viral vectors to brain research.
-For example, the optogenetical analysis and conditional gene expression in the specific neural pathway become possible by using newly developed lentiviral vector showing highly efficient retrograde gene transfer (HiRet or NeuRet vector) and adeno-associated virus (AAV) vector.
-These useful viral vectors are available to collaborators.
-NAMBU, Atsushi Professor Neurophysiology ISA, Tadashi Professor Neurophysiology KOBAYASHI, Kenta Associate Professor Molecular Neurobiology HIRABAYASHI, Masumi Associate Professor Laboratory Animal Science TARUSAWA, Etsuko Project Associate Professor (Grant Project) Neuroanatomy Development of Advanced Reproductive / Transgenic Technologies in Laboratory Animals We have focused on the reproductive biotechnology to understand gamete interactions during fertilization and the development of novel methodology to produce transgenic animals.
+HIRABAYASHI, Masumi Associate Professor Laboratory Animal Science

+We have focused on the reproductive biotechnology to understand gamete interactions during fertilization and the development of novel methodology to produce transgenic animals.
 Among them, we have a special interest in the increasing demand for production of gene-targeted (KO: knock-out) rats because use of rats rather than mice is advantageous in aspects of microsurgery and mapping of brain functions.
 Generation of functional organs with a 3D structure using transgenic/KO rat individuals will offer model system and open a new window for regenerative medicine in humans.
 Embryonic stem (ES) cell lines and induced pluripotent stem (iPS) cell lines have been established in rats, and they will contribute to the progress of research regarding not only the brain function but also the regenerative medicine.
-Recently, new technologies such as Zinc Finger Nucleases (ZFNs), TAL Effector Nucleases (TALENs) and the clustered regularly interspaced short palindromic repeat (CRISPR) /Cas9 system have been shown to be very effective for gene- modification in rats.
-At present, we devote all our skills (e.g., in vitro fertilization, intracytoplasmic sperm injection; ICSI, establishment of ES/iPS cell lines) to explore the possibility of producing KO rats, and also provide collaborative services to produce conventional and conditional KO mice, and transgenic mice and rats by pronuclear DNA microinjection or ICSI-mediated DNA transfer.
-Our recent attempts at establishing the ES cell lines and the iPS cell lines in the rat were successful and expanded to the generation of gene-modified rat individuals.
-Somatic cell nuclear transplantation in the rat is still one of the challenging subjects in our laboratory. - T. Goto et al., Mol Reprod Dev.
-82, 116 (2015). - M. Hirabayashi et al., Stem Cell Dev.
-23, 107 (2014). - M. Hirabayashi et al., J Reprod Dev.
-60, 78 (2014).
+Recently, new technologies such as Zinc Finger Nucleases (ZFNs), TAL Effector Nucleases (TALENs) and the clustered regularly interspaced short palindromic repeat (CRISPR)/Cas9 system have been shown to be very effective for gene- modification in rats.
+We can provide technical service for the foreign gene introduction and the endogenous gene modification in both mice and rats, according to the client requests.
+As our primary research activity, allogenic or xenogenic regeneration of functional organs with a 3D structure is being challenged through the blastocyst complementation using organ-deficient KO rats and ES/iPS cells, which can offer a rodent model system for regenerative medicine in humans.

+- T. Goto et al., Transgenic Res.
+25, 533 (2016). - H. Hara et al., Cell Reprogram.
+18, 108 (2016). - T. Goto et al., Mol Reprod Dev.
+82, 116 (2015).

 Fig. 1 Images of Rosa26-H2B/tdTomato knock-in rat zygotes, following 560-nm excitation.

-Mll: Metaphase-II stage oocyte.
+MII: Metaphase-II stage oocyte.
 PN: Pronuclear stage zygote.
 2C: 2-cell stage embryo.
 4C: 4-cell stage embryo.
 M: Morula.
 BL: blastocyst.
 Scale bar: 50 μ m.